1908 Springfield race riot: Released

+When Richardson was in jail, expert doctors examined him and concluded that he had "no connection with her [Mabel Hallam] in any way."
+This was concluded as Mabel Hallam was afflicted with a sexually transmitted infection, born from her alleged rape, of which Richardson "was not affected."
 After Hallam was made aware of Richardson's medical examination, two weeks after Richardson had been indicted, she recanted her accusation about him and, on September 1, then accused "Ralph Burton," who she alleged to be the 19-year-old son of the lynched, Scott Burton.
-Hallam stated she was certain young Burton, who was rumored to be in Wichita was her attacker:
+Hallam stated she was certain young Burton, who was rumored to be in Wichita was her attacker.
+However, Scott Burton's son, Charles, and wife, Kate, told authorities that Burton had no such son.